ErenGurs/vae/README.md

 $ pip install -r requirements.txt
 ```

-Run training.
+## Running training:
 If you don't specify any flags, it trains for `batch=128` and `epochs=50`.
 During training, generated reconstruction and random sampled results are saved under `results/` folder.
 Also the model weights after each epoch is saved under `results.model/` folder.

 ```
 $ python train_vae.py
 ```

-Running the inference.
+## Running the inference:
 Interpolation results between two random CelebA pictures are saved as `rndpics_interpolate.{gif,png}`
 ```
 python test_vae.py
 ```